 * * * * *

 Stephen K. Peeples was the original, award-winning producer of “The Lost Lennon Tapes” radio series for Westwood One from 1988-1990, and Mark Lewisohn was the series’ invaluable Research Consultant.
-Today, Peeples is a features writer for KHTS News (www.hometownstation.com) and SCVNews.com, and host, writer and co-producer of the weekly “House Blend” music and interview television show on SCVTV, community television for the Santa Clarita Valley.
-He also writes the “Peeples Place at KHTS” blog.
+At this post in February 2014, he was a features writer for KHTS News (www.hometownstation.com) and SCVNews.com, and host, writer and co-producer of the weekly “House Blend” music and interview television show on SCVTV, community television for the Santa Clarita Valley.
+He also wrote the “Peeples Place at KHTS” blog.
 A former SCV music and entertainment columnist for The Santa Clarita Valley Signal (2004-2011), Peeples is a Grammy-nominated record producer (“Monterey International Pop Festival,” MIPF/Rhino, 1992) and an award-winning online editor (The Signal website, 2007-2011).
-For more information, email skp (at) stephenkpeeples.com or visit http://www.stephenkpeeples.com.
+For more information, email skp (at) stephenkpeeples.com or visit https://stephenkpeeples.com.

 Article: Beatles Ed Sullivan Debut Rocked Sis and Me